netxms/netxms-doc/admin/user-management.rst

 -----------------

 This is the default method for user authentication.
-Password provided by user compared against password stored in NetXMS database.
+Password provided by user compared against password stored in |product_name| database.

 Password Policy